← Back to 後漢書

 []西 [] [] 使簿

 Xu Qiu, styled Mengyu, came from Haixi in Guangling.
 His father Xu Shu was the famous frontier general.
 [2] Young Xu Qiu read widely, entered the bureaucracy, and ranked top in evaluation.
 [3] He rose to regional inspector of Jingzhou.
 Zhang Zhong, the empress's nephew, looted Nanyang.
 The empress dowager sent a eunuch to ask Qiu to spare Zhong.
-Xu Qiu refused to obey private influence.
+Qiu answered: 'Your servant's person belongs to the state—I dare not heed private orders.'
 She retaliated by promoting Zhong to metropolitan commandant over Qiu.
 Qiu impeached Zhong anyway and sent the books to the minister of finance.
 He purged five corrupt prefects and their counties.
 In Zhongping 1 he joined Zhu Jun to crush rebels at Wan.
 Zhong and eunuchs framed Xu Qiu.
 His military merit won him dismissal instead of worse punishment.
 He later governed Runan and Donghai with the same transforming touch.

 []